Menu

 • in tourist areas, such as the Colosseum

-In Milan, attacks happen in bars, nightclubs and other late-night venues.
+In Milan, such attacks happen in bars, nightclubs and other late-night venues.

-In Florence and Naples, attacks happen mainly in the vicinity of train stations and in bars and cafes in the city centres.
+In Florence and Naples, these attacks happen mainly near train stations and in bars and cafes in the city centres.

 To protect yourself from drink spiking: